Updated

 Pro is the top individual plan.
 You get unlimited access to all models, priority during peak hours, extended thinking for complex problems, and the highest-quality outputs.
 It’s aimed at power users — developers, researchers, and professionals who rely on ChatGPT for hours every day.

 At $200/month, it’s a serious investment.
-I’ll break down whether it’s worth it below.
+We’ll break down whether it’s worth it below.

 Business — $25-30/user/month